Terascale-All-sensing-Research-Studio/HOH-Grasps-Dataset/README.md

 ## Description

-we present HOH-Grasps, derived from the [HOH dataset](https://tars-home.github.io/hohdataset/).
+We present HOH-Grasps, derived from the [HOH dataset](https://tars-home.github.io/hohdataset/).
 The original HOH dataset comprises a large-scale collection of 3D point cloud data from 2,720 handover interactions involving 136 distinct objects and 20 unique pairs of givers and receivers.
 HOH captures data via multi-view markerless motion capture technology and records detailed handover interactions where a giver picks up an object from a table and transfers it to a receiver.

 Our HOH-Grasps dataset extracts segmented point clouds of objects, giver hands, and receiver hands from the HOH dataset and aligns them at two critical frames: the moment right before human grasping and the moment of handover.
 We define a standardized coordinate system different from the original HOH dataset, placing the origin above the scene with the Z-axis oriented downward toward the object center, aligning with typical camera viewpoints used in robotic grasping experiments.
 For simulating realistic scenarios, each object point cloud is combined with a dummy planar surface beneath it to emulate a tabletop setting, along with binary masks distinguishing objects from the dummy surface.
 Additionally, we provide ground truth centroids of objects and giver/receiver hands aligned at both frames.
 Corresponding transformations are also extracted.